Table of Contents

 Why Do Most Free Communities Fail to Monetize?

 Free communities fail to monetize because members never develop the habit of paying.
-When people join something for free, they assign it zero monetary value regardless of the content quality.
+When people join something for free, they assign it zero monetary value regardless of content quality.
 According to Mighty Networks research, paid networks have 60% more active members relative to total members than free communities.

 The math is brutal.
 A free Telegram channel with 10,000 followers might get 500 people reading each post.
 A paid channel with 200 members gets 150 people engaging deeply.
 The paid channel generates revenue.
 The free one generates vanity metrics.